 “We left the Grammy’s early.
 I’ve many thoughts about the show tonight, most of which are probably better left inside my head.
 But I’ll say this: I’ve never been more honored to sing about Jesus and for Jesus.
 And I’ve never been more sure of the path I’ve chosen.”

 Musical expression is a combination of melody and lyric.
 As a Christian, I will not listen to (or affirm) unholy, demeaning, profane or ungodly lyrics.
 That’s an easy call.
 But what about the melody?
 Is there something innately ungodly about the melodic, rhythmic form of rock or pop music?
 Can I affirm rap music if it’s lyrically appropriate?
 Can I enjoy a punk or metal band if their lyrics are God honoring?
 Sure.
 I do it all the time.
-My iPod playlist tonight includes a number of Christian rock and pop bands, including Skillet, Switchfoot, Kutless, Project 86, Sumerlin, House of Heroes, Stellar Kart and Relient K. I’ve been to a few of their concerts.
+For many years, my playlist included a number of Christian rock and pop bands like Skillet, Switchfoot, Kutless, Project 86, Sumerlin, House of Heroes, Stellar Kart and Relient K. I’ve been to a few of their concerts as well.
 They’re loud –very loud.
 But, they’re God honoring.

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.